National Action (UK): Legal incidents

 Jack Renshaw, a former Youth BNP activist and a senior spokesperson for the organisation, faced criminal charges over incitement to racial hatred, with his trial scheduled for 2 January 2018.
 Renshaw had called for Jews to be "eradicated" as "nature's financial parasite and nature's social vermin", and had said that the UK had backed the wrong side in the Second World War, since the Nazis "were there to remove Jewry from Europe once and for all".
 A person who had committed those same offences, whose name cannot be legally published in the UK, was found guilty at Preston Crown Court of inciting racial hatred on 8 January 2018.

 In November 2017, six people – 31-year-old Christopher Lythgoe, from Warrington, Garron Helm, 24, of Seaforth, Merseyside; Matthew Hankinson, 23, of Newton-le-Willows, Merseyside; and Andrew Clarke, 33, and Michael Trubini, 35, both of Warrington, along with Jack Renshaw, were charged with being members of National Action, which is banned in the UK.
 Two of the men, Lythgoe and Renshaw, were also charged with being involved in a plot to murder the West Lancashire MP Rosie Cooper with a machete, and of threatening to kill a police officer.
-In July 2017, a former National Action member, Robbie Mullen, reported the plot to the anti-racism organisation Hope not Hate, who reported the matter to the police.
+In July 2017, a former National Action member, Robbie Mullen, reported the plot to an anti-racism organisation, which reported the matter to the police.

 The six faced trial on 11 June 2018 at the Old Bailey in London.
 The next day, Renshaw pleaded guilty to plotting to murder Rosie Cooper, and to threatening to kill a police officer.
 The following month, Hankinson and Lythgoe were found guilty of being members of National Action and jailed for six years and eight years, respectively.
 The presiding judge, Mr Justice Jay, told Hankinson, "You are a neo-Nazi who glorifies and revels in a perverted ideology, has a deep hatred of ethnic minorities and Jews and has advocated violence to achieve your objectives."
 Helm was found not guilty of being a member of the group and Lythgoe was found not guilty of encouragement to murder for allegedly giving Renshaw permission to kill Ms Cooper on behalf of the group.